-NONE: Most applicants tend to select the “none” option.
-Applicants who are in a residency may sometimes get confused if they have a provincial postgraduate educational license/certificate but those are only for educational purposes.
-It’s not considered a Current Canadian Medical Licensure to practice medicine in Canada.
+NONE: Applicants in this situation are not at all licensed to practice as physicians in any province in Canada.
+Most applicants (in the R-1 match) tend to select the “none” option.
+Applicants who are in a residency hold a provincial postgraduate educational license/certificate but those are only for educational purposes and are not considered a Current Canadian Medical Licensure to practice medicine in Canada.

 INDEPENDENT / UNRESTRICTED: Applicants in this situation would be licensed to practice as actual physicians in a particular province of Canada.
 IE: Ontario.
 So if you have a full license to practice (not for educational purposes) then this option is for you.